PrisonTeam/Prison/knownissues_v3.2.x.md

 * **ranks autoConfigure - Feature Ideas**
 - Generate default blocks for all mines.
 - Add perms for /mines tp
+- option for using EssentialsX warps instead: essentials.warps.<mineName>
--
+- Perm names: mines.tp.<mineName>, mines.<mineName>

 * **Commands - Enhancement**
-Be able to select commands for edit and deletion, or even moving, with line numbers.
+Be able to select rank and mine commands for edit and deletion, or even moving, with line numbers.

 * **EX with auto pickup**
 For certain blocks such as coal, diamonds, other... provide xp...

-* **Rename Mines**
-Been a few requests to be able to rename mines.
-Since so much can go wrong with manually changing the files, this should be a reasonable new feature added before beta.

 * **New Block Model - Implement in parallel**